aspenjames-learn-co-archive/AspenJames.github.io/_posts/2018-05-07-development_environment_to_go.markdown

  - In your terminal, navigate to /usr/lib/jvm/java-8-openjdk-armhf/jre/lib/arm
  - Execute this command: `sudo cp -r client server`
  - Reboot your system

+### Bash Login Shell

+You'll have to change the default password in order to run a login shell remotely.
+You can do this by opening a terminal and executing `passwrd`.
+This will ask for your current password (default is "raspberry") and to enter a new password.
+Make sure you make a note of this, as you'll need to enter it to access remotely.

+I couldn't find a way for lxterminal to automatically load a login shell when opened, so you'll just have to run the command `bash -l` when opening a new terminal.** Be sure to run this command before setting up RVM and your Ruby Gems!**

 ### Code Editor